adheepgeorge/training-session/docs/CLOSURE.md

 Since you guys have been attentive for the past 10 minutes, I'll let you snore once

-You can see a button to 'Snore' in your web page.Complete the definition of the createSnoreOnceHandler function, so that the button will let you snore only once.
+You can see a button to 'Snore' in your web page.
+Complete the definition of the createSnoreOnceHandler function, so that the button will let you snore only once.
+'questions/closure_snore_once_button_4.js'

 ### Key Takeaways 🎯